Luftare/Vector/README.md

 ```
 ## Properties
 ### x & y
-x-axis and y-axis value.
-These are the only actual properties stored to the `Vector` object.
+x-axis and y-axis values.
+These are the only properties of the `Vector` object.
 ```javascript
 let vec = new Vector(100, 50);
 console.log(vec.x, vec.y);//--> 100, 50